amangupta1992/smart-scheduler-android/README.md

     }
 ```

-* A `Non*Periodic` Job will be removed automatically once it has been scheduled successfully.
+* A `Non-Periodic` Job will be removed automatically once it has been scheduled successfully.
 For `Periodic` Jobs, call `SmartScheduler.removeJob(jobID)` method to remove the job.

 ```
 	SmartScheduler jobScheduler = SmartScheduler.getInstance(getApplicationContext());